stacc-dev/next-typescript-swr-watercss-serverless-firebase-auth-template/README.md

 - `GCLOUD_CREDENTIALS`: A base64-encoded JSON string containing credentials to a Firebase service account (create one in the console if needed)

 If you aren't familiar with `.env` files, put each environment variable on separate lines.
 Each line should be in the format of `VARIABLE_NAME=VARIABLE_VALUE`.
 Create an issue if you have any other questions!

+Now just run `yarn dev` to start the development server.